cul-it/metadata-batch-av/README.md

     8. Perform normalization and enhancement - clean up punctuation, normalize controlled headings, get date encodings correct, check crosswalk.
 9. eCommons Ingest spreadsheet gets sent to Mira, who then performs eCommons ingest of these records and related files.

-Outstanding metadata questions:
+###Outstanding metadata questions:

 * Want to add some fields to eCommons for this?
-Thinking dc.contributor.speaker, dc.subject.fast in particular.
+Thinking dc.contributor.speaker, dc.subject.fast, dc.relation.bibID in particular.
 Right now, FAST headings get dumped in preference for keeping more specific dc.subject.lcsh.
 * This mapping works with all the metadata fields currently configured in eCommons - some of these fields are not currently used, so uncertain of their display.
 Will need to pass the mapping to Mira or possibly George for review on this front?
 * Want to eventually pull the eCommons handles for these items into the originating MARC records as 856 41s?
 Will need to discuss with Pam.